 A new twist on an old favorite.
 Cheeseballs are Halloween appetizers that are quick and easy, and can be made ahead.
 Have fun haunting your favorite cheeseball recipe.

-Ever get the feeling someone is watching you.
+Ever get the feeling that someone is watching you.
 The eyes have it with this scary Halloween cheeseball.

 Two 8 oz. pkgs. of cream cheese